-And there is a library where members of the Societa Dante Aligheri can borrow books with their membership of R150.
-Currently there are books for children, anthologies, poetry and literature sections catalogized, as well as a wide range of popular and new videos/DVDs.
+And there is a library where members of the Societa Dante Aligheri can borrow books.
+There are books for children, anthologies, poetry and literature sections catalogized, as well as a wide range of popular and new videos/DVDs.

-There are several regional clubs in Cape Town, the main club being the ICCT, but there are also smaller Italian associations like the Associazione Piemontesi or the Associazione Siciliana.
+There are several regional clubs in South Africa, the Cape Town club is called ICCT, but there are also smaller Italian associations like the Associazione Piemontesi or the Associazione Siciliana.
 Here are the contact details for the Italian Club.

-The Italian Club in Cape Town is located in Donegal Road, Rugby/Milnerton.
-They offer several activities during the year like cultural days, concerts and picnics as well as the traditional Christmas Lunch and New Years Dance.
+The Italian Club in Cape Town offers memberships and organises several activities during the year such as cultural days, concerts and picnics as well as the traditional Christmas Lunch and New Years Dance.
 They have active sports teams (archery, soccer, bocce, fencing and others) and a youth club.

 You will find numerous excellent Italian Restaurants in the Mother City.
-There are many Italian restaurant chains and coffee clubs, like Colcacchio where the pizza is sooo yummy, Primi Piatti for some breakfast or DoppioZero with several restaurants on the Cape Peninsula.
+There are many Italian restaurant chains and coffee clubs, like Colcacchio (pizza chain restaurants), Primi Piatti for some breakfast or DoppioZero with several restaurants on the Cape Peninsula.